ayushman1210/AirevoLabs/aeroai/README.md

-# AeroAI — Mini AI Interview Screener
+# AirevoAI — Mini AI Interview Screener

 A backend service that evaluates answers using Gemini AI and ranks all candidates.